Farama-Foundation/gym-docs/docs/pages/api/index.md

 - `done` (**bool**): whether the episode has ended, in which case further `step()` calls will return undefined results.
-A done signal may be emitted for different reasons: Maybe the task underlying the environment was solved successfully, a certain timelimit was exceeded, or the physics simulation has entered an invalid state. `info` may contain additional information regarding the reasone for a done signal.
+A done signal may be emitted for different reasons: Maybe the task underlying the environment was solved successfully, a certain timelimit was exceeded, or the physics simulation has entered an invalid state. `info` may contain additional information regarding the reason for a `done` signal.
 - `info` (**dict**): contains auxiliary diagnostic information (helpful for debugging, learning, and logging).
 This might, for instance,
 contain: